 Indeed: Elementor is growing.
 Fast!

 That (and more) is what this Elementor Pro review will reveal, to help you confidently choose the best WordPress page builder – for you and your needs.

-It’s a WordPress page builder that’ll take you far beyond the layout-capabilities of WordPress’ standard editor.
+Elementor is a WordPress page builder plugin that’ll take you far beyond the layout-capabilities of WordPress’ standard editor.

 Many website owners consider page builders essential, nowadays.
 Beautifully organized content, in rows and columns, with crisp icons, testimonials, animations, etc – has become the norm.
 It’ll help your website stand out and be more welcoming to your website visitors.

 Yes, Elementor being a WordPress plugin, it still needs a theme.
 However, there’s now Hello – an official, light-weight Elementor theme.
 Also check out this comprehensive comparison of the best themes for Elementor, Beaver Builder and alternative top page builders.